 In the case of slab foundations, drainage correction may be the only way to solve the problem of upheaval caused by poor drainage.

-French Drains are sometimes needed as part of a drainage correction and foundation repair program to eliminate areas of sub-surface standing water or high water soil saturation.
+French Drains are sometimes needed and installed by Granite Foundation Repair as part of a drainage correction and foundation repair program to eliminate areas of sub-surface standing water or high water soil saturation.

 Once a foundation begins to fail, it needs immediate attention to identify the problem and stop the damage from spreading.

 The drain type is site dependent.
+A Granite Foundation Repair evaluator will help you make the proper choice and draw a repair plan.
 Surface drains collect water on top of the ground.
 French Drains draw off water that has penetrated the ground.
 Usually the specification for a French Drain is to be at a depth lower than a concrete foundation beam.
 Sometimes a hybrid solution is employed, with a buried French Drain and surface water collection drains

 Back To Top